mizosoft/methanol/docs/interceptors.md

 ## Intercepting Bodies

-A powerful property of interceptors is their control over how responses are returned to their caller.
-Before it forwards the request, an interceptor can transform its chain's `BodyHandler` using `Chain::withBodyHandler`.
+A powerful property of interceptors is their control over how responses are received by their caller.
+An interceptor can transform its chain's `BodyHandler` using `Chain::withBodyHandler` before it forwards requests.
 A transformed `BodyHandler` typically applies the handler the chain previously had, then wraps the resulted `BodySubscriber`, so it intercepts the response body as it's being received by the caller.
-This opens the door for interesting things like transparently decrypting a response or computing its digest.
 This is how `Methanol` does transparent decompression & cache writes.

 Note that this applies to requests too.
 You can transform a request body by wrapping its `BodyPublisher`, if it's got any. `BodyPublisher` & `BodySubscriber` APIs can be nicely layered to